Last Updated on by Karl

 For now, MailChimp takes the lead.

 Round 5: MailChimp: It’s easier to create decent-looking emails in MailChimp and they don’t have as many bugs.
-WARNING: Their drag-n-drop editor has bugs of its own, such as elements snapping in out of place.
+WARNING: Their drag-and-drop interface has bugs of its own, such as elements snapping in out of place.
 But not as many as GetRepsonse.

 Analytics, Integrations, and Other Functions